Summer Garden, Nurillo Khudaymuradov (Uzbekistan) – Exquisite Art

-In 1704, according to the decree and the handwritten plan of the Russian Emperor Peter I, a garden, that was named the Summer Graden, was laid out in the place of the former Swedish mansion on the banks of the Neva in St. Petersburg.
+In 1704, according to the decree and the handwritten plan of the Russian Emperor Peter I, a garden named the Summer Graden was laid out in the place of the former Swedish mansion on the banks of the Neva in St. Petersburg.

-It got this name because of the fact that there were planted almost only one-year flowers initially and trees had been planted there later.
-Though later the name gained a broader meaning and became understood as a garden for summer walks, unlike the closed winter gardens.
-The design and decoration of the Summer Garden had lasted for many years, and there was no Russian emperor who did not pay attention to the adornment of the city.
-The main ornament of the garden - its marble statues - was brought from various European cities.
+It got this name because there was planted almost only one year of flowers initially, and trees were planted there later.
+Though later, the term gained a broader meaning and became understood as a garden for summer walks, unlike the closed winter gardens.
+The design and decoration of the Summer Garden had lasted for many years, and there was no Russian emperor who ignored the adornment of the city.
+The central ornament of the garden – its marble statues – were brought from various European cities.

-Having lived 15 years in St. Petersburg, the author of the work reproduces his daily walks through the Summer Garden, its indescribable beauty in different seasons with tender love.
-Passing his stunning sense of color and palette, Nurillo makes his memories come alive, allowing you to enjoy walks in the alleys that only Russian emperors could have afforded previously.
+Having lived 15 years in St. Petersburg, the work’s author reproduces his daily walks through the Summer Garden, its indescribable beauty in different seasons, with tender love.
+Passing his exquisite sense of colour and palette, Nurillo makes his memories come alive, allowing you to enjoy walks in the alleys that only Russian emperors could have afforded previously.